websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/publications/making-and-publishing-changes.md

 ### Conflicting Changes

 If production is updated while Users are developing their changes in a publication, this may cause a conflict during the publishing process.
-If Users attempt to publish a publication that includes changes that are incompatible with the current version of production, they are notified of any conflicting changes.
-These notifications explain the cause of each conflict and whether DXP has an available automatic solution, or if a conflict requires manual resolution.
+If Users attempt to publish a publication that includes changes that are incompatible with the current version of production, they are notified of conflicting changes.
+These notifications show the cause of each conflict and it can be resolved automatically or manually.

-Changing production after a publication is created can lead to a conflict when attempting to publish it, whether production is changed directly or with another publication.
-However, when production is directly updated, these changes are not tracked as part of your instance's publication history.
+When production is directly updated, these changes are not tracked as part of your instance's publication history.
+Changing production after a publication is created can lead to a publication conflict, whether production is changed directly or with another publication.
 See [Resolving Conflicts](./resolving-conflicts.md) for more information on this process.

 ## Reviewing Publication Changes